Mycobacterium tuberculosis Complex, Molecular Detection, PCR

 Conventional culture methods can generally detect Mycobacterium tuberculosis in 2 to 3 weeks, although up to 8 weeks of incubation may be required in some instances.
 Developed at Mayo Clinic, this rapid PCR assay detects Mycobacterium tuberculosis complex DNA directly from respiratory specimens and other specimens without waiting for growth in culture and, therefore, the results are available the same day the specimen is received in the laboratory.
-The assay targets a unique sequence within the katG gene, which is present in members of the Mycobacterium tuberculosis complex.
+A mycobacterial culture should always be performed in addition to the PCR assay.
+The PCR assay is rapid but the culture has increased sensitivity over the PCR assay.
+The PCR assay targets a unique sequence within the katG gene, which is present in members of the Mycobacterium tuberculosis complex.
 In addition, the assay can detect genotypic resistance to isoniazid mediated by mutations in the katG target, when present.

 Rapid detection of Mycobacterium tuberculosis complex DNA, preferred method